KiSki-Dev/MeasureDevice/README.md

     - If the saved values get older then 2 minutes, they get averaged and saved under "hours".
     - The old values get deleted from minutes.

-        -> This is to reduce Database size and space consumption.
+        -> This is to decrease Database size and space consumption.
 - Every time unit has the same process.
     - Minutes after 2 minutes of age -> averaged into hours
     - Hours after 2 days of age -> averaged into days